pokerth/pokerth/docs/win32_build_scripts/readme.txt

 These are some tools to help compiling the development version of PokerTH on Windows using the mingw g++ compiler.

-This script has been tested on Windows 7 x64 and Windows XP.
+This script has been tested on Windows 7 x64.
 When updating this script from a previous version, delete the base pokerth directory first, and start from the scratch.

 Compiling all libraries and PokerTH itself could take SEVERAL HOURS, and uses up a lot of disc space.